appventure-nush/appventure-ctf-2020/challenges/forensics/corrupted/solution.md

 ![](sol_qr_code_recovery.png)

 You may find that even though the QR code can be made to be pretty obvious, most scanners are not able to pick up the QR code due to the noise.
-In that case, you can easily trace out the code to get the following:
+In that case, you can easily trace out the code, plus with some good guesses based off standard QR code structures, to get the following:

 ![](sol_qr_code.png)